Kaadu (2014 film): Soundtrack

+The soundtrack was composed by K. All lyrics written by Yugabharathi.

-Release
+Release and reception

 The film had a limited release across Tamil Nadu on 21 November 2014, owing to the presence of several other releases at the box office.
 It opened to mixed reviews, though The New Indian Express gave the film a positive review, stating "fairly neatly scripted and narrated, Kaadu is a very promising effort from a debutant maker."